HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts.md

 With an equally likely outcome, a participant wouldn't know which contract to keep and which to sell.
 Both should trade at around $0.50.
 If a participant has high confidence in out outcome, let's say team X wins, he will sell the contract that pays in case Y wins.
 If many people think alike, this creates an increasing demand for contract X and increasing supply for contract Y. Futures contract X rises in price, while Y gets cheaper, e.g. $0.70 vs. $0.30.
 The price of the futures contracts can be interpreted as the likelihood of the respective event happening, in this case, a 70% chance of team X winning.

 Projects such as [Augur](https://www.augur.net) and [Gnosis](https://gnosis.io/) are working on decentralized solutions to the oracle problem via prediction markets.
-Before these prediction markets gain serious adoption they will remain easy to game.
-And since prediction markets have the potential to influence the outcome of an event as Dan Finley suggests it remains to be seen if they can become a solution.
+Before these prediction markets gain serious adoption, they will remain easy to game.
+And since prediction markets have the potential to influence the outcome of an event as Dan Finley suggests, it remains to be seen if they can become a solution.

 {% include blocks/tweet.html id="1089550845698396167" %}

-Before solving the problem of creating legally binding smart contracts and the oracle problem, the use of smart contracts will be limited.
+Before solving the problem of creating legally binding smart contracts, and the oracle problem, the use of smart contracts will be limited.
 The creation of tokens is definitely a use case, independent of the aforementioned current shortcomings.
 Another example of a potential use case would be in-game payments triggered by certain achievements that are objectively verifiable by code.

 ## Summary

-Smart Contracts can ensure objective execution on the basis of mutually agreed upon terms enforced by code.
+Smart Contracts can ensure objective execution on the basis of mutually agreed-upon terms enforced by code.
 They have the potential to reduce middlemen and thereby reduce cost and save time.
 They will most likely foster a closer connection between software developers and the judicial system.

-The creation of tokens and the deployment of state- and payment channel networks are the most common use cases for smart contracts.
+The creation of tokens and the deployment of [state- and payment channel networks]({{ site.baseurl }}{% post_url /technology/expert/2022-04-04-state-and-payment-channels %}) are the most common use cases for smart contracts.
 Before we can see widespread adoption, we have to overcome some hurdles.
-Scaling issues have to be addressed because smart contracts running entirely on-chain put a lot of stress on their underlying blockchain. [*Second layer technologies*]({{ site.baseurl }}{% post_url /technology/expert/2022-04-04-state-and-payment-channels %}) such as state channels or parallelization approaches like [*sidechains*]({{ site.baseurl }}{% post_url /horizen/expert/2028-01-03-sidechains %}) could solve this.
+Scaling issues have to be addressed because smart contracts running entirely on-chain put a lot of stress on their underlying blockchain.
+Second layer technologies such as state channels or parallelization approaches like [sidechains]({{ site.baseurl }}{% post_url /horizen/expert/2028-01-03-sidechains %}) could solve this.

-For many use cases, smart contracts need to learn about real-world events through *oracles*.
+For many use cases, smart contracts need to learn about real-world events through oracles.
 Centralized solutions remove the killer feature of smart contracts - trustlessness - while *prediction markets* might create incentives around the probability of an event in a problematic fashion.
-There is a long way to go before we will see the broad use of smart contracts across different domains, but they are most definitely a concept worth exploring.
+There is a long way to go before we see the broad use of smart contracts across different domains, but they are most definitely a concept worth exploring.